nmpotential/template-go-cli/README.md

       **Input**
       - The arguments(s) that will be parsed into the CLI
       - The keyboard input that will be read from the terminal
-      - Other input functionality that the app needs
+      - The input functionality that enables the app to either restart or end

       **Output**
       - The error responsible for handling invalid arguments(s) that will be parsed into the CLI